jklmli/eduwrite/README.md

-# Front-end Development
+# Front-end
+## Development
-Run <code>node FrontEnd/MockServer.js [PORT]</code> to start mock API & application server at port [PORT].
+Run <code>node FrontEnd/FrontEnd.js [PORT]</code> to start mock API & application server at port [PORT].
 If you do not specify the port, then the default port is 8000, so go to <code>localhost:8000</code>.

+The mock API is exposed to the front end by default.
+To change this for deployment or testing the live API, change <code>api</code> in <code>FrontEnd.js</code>

 # Team Division
 <table>